 What, When and Where is the Undie Run?

-The Undie Run is a fundraising event where anyone that wants can pay a fee, get a free pair of fancy underwear, run for a couple of kilometres and then hang out at a bar with their friends (still in their underwear).
+The Undie Run is a fundraising event where anyone that wants can pay a fee, get a free pair of fancy underwear, and run for a couple of kilometres.
+They can also then hang out at a bar with their friends (still in their underwear).

 The event started and finished at the Brewhall Pub which is located at 97 East 2nd Avenue in Vancouver (not far from False Creek and Olympic Village).

-The running route for the Movember Undie Run in 2019 started along 2nd Avenue, crossed the Cambie Street Bridge and went along the False Creek seawall, past BC Place Stadium by Science World and back to the Brewhall Pub.
+The running route for the Movember Undie Run in 2019 started along 2nd Avenue, crossed the Cambie Street Bridge and went along the False Creek Seawall.
+It went by BC Place Stadium, past Science World and back to the Brewhall Pub.